The Research Assistant Team

 Dionne R. Regis, M.A., Ed.M.

-Dionne R. Regis is a first year in the Counseling Psychology Ph.D. program.
+Dionne R. Regis is a second year in the Counseling Psychology Ph.D. program.
 She earned her Bachelor’s degree in French and African American Studies from University of Virginia and her Master’s in Counseling Psychology: School Counseling from Teachers College, Columbia University.
-Her research interests broadly look at how identity-based discrimination in everyday settings and in media have negative impacts on the self-esteem of women in the Afro-Diaspora andl leads to increased risk of anxiety and depression for women within the Afro-Diaspora.
-Dionne is also interested in relational support systems..
+Her research interests broadly look at how identity-based discrimination in everyday settings and in media have negative impacts on the self-esteem of women in the Afro-Diaspora and leads to increased risk of anxiety and depression for women within the Afro-Diaspora.
+Dionne is very passionate about translational research and advocacy.

 Undergraduate Research Assistants